-The adjoining villages of Bario Asal and Arur Layun are located in the Bario Highlands plane of Sarawak.
-The indigenous Kelabit people are mainly wet rice paddy farmers; the water used in irrigating their fields comes from small streams that run close to their longhouses.
-Bario is located in the heart of Borneo, and there are few signs of modern development; electricity comes from private or village-owned diesel generators.
-Micro-hydro energy systems harness energy by using the vertical drop of a stream.
-Seacology has supported the Borneo Project and PACOS Trust by funding two micro-hydro systems in Borneo (Long Lawen and Terian).
+The adjoining villages of Bario Asal and Arur Layun are located in the Bario Highlands plane of Sarawak, in the heart of Borneo.
+The indigenous Kelabit people are mainly wet rice paddy farmers; to irrigate their fields, they take water from small streams that run close to their longhouses.
+There are few signs of modern development.
+Electricity comes from private or village-owned diesel generators.

-The communities of Bario Asal and Arur Layan are requesting funding for a micro-hydro system providing up to 40 kilowatts of renewable electricity for 50 households, a primary school, secondary school, church, community hall, sundry shops, agro-processing mill, and welding and planning workshops.
-PACOS Trust will provide training in micro-hydro design, installation, management and maintenance, as well as socio-economic development training.
-In return, the communities will establish a 1,483-acre rainforest preserve.
-The community will plant 1,000 fruit and timber tree seedlings in deforested areas within the watershed and along the river banks with the intention of returning the watershed to its original state.Full or partial funding for this project provided by
+The two communities requested funding for a micro-hydro system that will provide up to 40 kilowatts of renewable electricity.
+Micro-hydro energy systems harness energy by using the vertical drop of a small stream.
+This system will power lights for 50 households, a primary school, secondary school, church, community hall, sundry shops, agro-processing mill, and welding and planning workshops.
+PACOS Trust will provide training in micro-hydro design, installation, management and maintenance, as well as socioeconomic development training.
+Through PACOS Trust and the Borneo Project, Seacology has previously funded two micro-hydro systems in Borneo (Long Lawen and Terian).